From Roger S. Conrad

 If you have a successful business to invest in, by all means do so.
 Productive assets are almost certainly the best place for your savings.
 That’s also a practice I follow with my own business Capitalist Times, the publisher of Conrad’s Utility Investor.

-When it comes to an investment portfolio, however, nothing beats a diversified and balanced portfolio of high-quality companies with generous and growing dividends.
-My goal is to help you build one based on my foundation of time-tested principles and track record of more than 30 years in this sector.
+When it comes to an investment portfolio, however, nothing beats a diversified and balanced portfolio of high quality companies with generous and growing dividends.
+My goal is to help you build one based on my foundation of time-tested principles and track record of almost 35 years in this sector.

 My college major, however, was Anthropology.
-And while I graduated with a Masters of International Management in Finance, my goal was initially to work for the US government, either the State Department or what was then the Overseas Private Investment Corp.
+And while I graduated with a Masters of International Management in Finance, my goal was initially to work for the US government, either the State Department or the Overseas Private Investment Corp.

-In fact, I got my first job in the investment business on a recommendation from one of my oldest friends, writing letters and answering phone calls for a financial newsletter publisher.
+In fact, I got my first job in the investment business on a recommendation from one of my oldest friends, writing letters and answering phone calls for KCI Communications’ investment newsletter gurus.
 That was real hard work.
 But it did teach me volumes about something business school couldn’t: What really motivates investors, and what readers really want from advisors.

 I continued to answer reader queries from 1989 to 2013, when I was sole and founding editor of Roger Conrad’s Utility Forecaster.
 I can say right now that not everything I touched turned to gold.